-For our last day in Palawan, we planned to have the city tour in Puerto Princesa.
-Buy souvenirs, eat local cuisines and discover local heritage.
+For our last day in Palawan, we planned to have a city tour in Puerto Princesa.
+Buy souvenirs, eat local cuisines, and discover local heritage.

 We don’t want to leave El Nido but it was time to go.
 We scheduled a pick-up the day before.

 The van picked us up directly from our accommodation.
 We rode the van around 4:00 AM and it stopped for a while at the terminal to wait for other passengers.

 On our way back, I’ve seen how still rural Palawan is.
 Most of the areas are covered in greens and houses are few and far away from each other.
 It is good news, if Palawan is a place of biodiversity, the local government should maintain this.
 Urbanization and too much tourism will surely destroy Palawan.